What is the most common addiction? Is it alcohol or drugs? Or maybe gambling?

 - According to one estimate, approximately $100 billion is spent annually on gambling activities.
 This figure does not include illegal forms of gambling, which are estimated to be worth more than $200 billion.

-Codependency (People Addiction)
+Codependency (Relationship and People Addiction)

 - Codependency is a condition that occurs when someone depends too much on another person for emotional support.
 Codependent relationships are usually romantic in nature.